 "Thank you for teaching us how to think and disagree well, while being grounded in our amazing faith.
 It definitely influence the way I look at politics, the church in general, and many other things (which I guess was the goal).”

 The group will meet six times over the next three years.
-The first meeting was held in April 2018, but we still have a few places left.
+The first two meetings were held in April and November 2018, but we still have a few places left.
 To register your interest please fill out the form below:

 The next group meeting (meeting 3) will be in ZavCentre, Fabrieksstraat 63, 1930 Zaventem Belgium, from 7-10 March 2019.